Docs

 Note

-Observability Kit no longer records JVM, process, or database connection-pool metrics itself.
+Observability Kit doesn’t record JVM, process, or database connection-pool metrics itself.
 Those come from Micrometer’s standard binders — Spring Boot Actuator registers them out of the box, and you can add others as needed.
+The kit’s own database metrics above measure query behavior per route, not the connection pool.

 Tracing